 Before starting, check with your provider that the Blackfire stack is installed and enabled on the server.
 If not, follow the administrator procedure or ask your provider to do so.

-Then, follow the user procedure if you want to use different sets of credentials per website.
+Then, follow the procedure depending on which EasyApache version is installed: EasyApache 3 or EasyApache 4 if you want to use different sets of credentials per website.

 1 2 3 4 5